Jason2866/ESP_Flasher/DOCUMENTATION.md

 | `--input` | Custom bootloader ELF file to flash (ESP32x only) | — |
 | `--no-erase` | Do not erase flash before flashing | `false` |
 | `--show-logs` | Only show serial logs (no flashing) | `false` |

+### WiFi Improv

+The ESP Flasher includes WiFi Improv protocol support for easy WiFi configuration over USB.

+**How to use:**

+1. After flashing your device, keep it connected via USB
+2. Click the `Improv WiFi` button to launch the Improv client
+3. Click the `Scan Networks` button to search for available WiFi networks
+4. Double-click the WiFi network you want to connect to
+5. The `SSID` field will be automatically filled with the selected network name
+6. Enter your password in the `Password` field and click the `Provision` button
+7. The device will connect to your WiFi network and display the assigned IP address

+**Benefits:**
+- No need to connect to a temporary access point
+- Secure credential transfer over USB
+- Faster initial setup process
+- Works immediately after flashing

+For more details on the Improv protocol, visit [Improv WiFi](https://www.improv-wifi.com/).

 ---